Last Updated on

 If you have watched the news over the last few weeks, you probably saw some footage of the horrific wildfires that swept through Santa Rosa, California and the nearby Sonoma and Napa Valleys.
-If you have a trip planned in the next few months, you might be tempted to cancel your trip and stay at home, but as someone who just recently returned from a trip thru northern California’s wine country, we are definitively telling you to keep your plans and take that trip to Napa (in fact, check out various social media platforms for the hashtag #napaisopen)
+Don’t worry if you have a trip planned in the next few months, you might be tempted to cancel your trip and stay at home, but as someone who just recently returned from a trip thru northern California’s wine country, we are definitively telling you to keep your plans and take that trip to Napa (in fact, check out various social media platforms for the hashtag #napaisopen)

 This post contains sponsored content brought to you by Frog’s Leap Winery and Benessere Vineyards We were provided a complimentary tasting experiences in exchange for coverage on social media and this blog, but all opinions and views presented here are 100% our own.
 There are also affiliate links, and we make commission off of these.
 For further information, or if you are interested in working with us please see our Disclaimer page.